-3.10 Who will manage the upload of patient data?
+4.10 Who manages the upload of patient data?

-The GP Practice will have the ability to perform a full reload of patient data.
+The GP Practice has the ability to perform a full reload of patient data.

-3.11 How will I know if the KIS information has been sent?
+4.11 How do I know if the KIS information has been sent?

 EMIS and Vision have developed notifications and alerts for users to indicate when KIS information has, or has not, been extracted to ECS.
 This information will be clearly shown to GP Practice users for each patient where a KIS record has been created.